opendcs/opendcs/docs/source/start-routingspec.rst

    | Check **archive** folder      | <path>/opendcs_user/lrgs/archive/| Recently Files        |
    +-------------------------------+----------------------------------+-----------------------+

-Additionally, Unix commands can be run the Unix serves to help to identify whether the continuous LRGS process is running:
+The following Unix command can be run to determine if the LRGS process is running:

 ::
    pgrep -fl /opendcs/ | sed 's/.*\///' | sort | uniq -c